danschmidt5189/yii-utility/readme.md

 ## ActiveRecordSet

 ActiveRecord set represents an iteratable, countable set of AR objects.
+It's mainly a helper class for saving, validating, and deleting multiple AR objects.

-The value of this class can be summarized in a simple bulk-update example:
+Here's what you can do with it:

 ```php
 $customers = new ActiveRecordSet(Customer::model()->limit(10)->findAll());